ryanoneill416/pwr-dublin/README.md

 ___
 # Deployment

-The project was deployed on GitHub Pages.
-This is done in the settings tab of the repository, under the Pages heading.

-I used Gitpod as a development environment where I commited periodic changes.
-I used push command in Gitpod to save changes to GitHub and Github Pages.
+The PWR DUBLIN website is deployed using GitHub Pages.
+I used Gitpod as a development environment where I commited all changes to git version control system.
+I used push command in Gitpod to save changes into GitHub.

+To deploy the website I had to do the following:

+* Log in to GitHub and click on repository to deploy ([pp1-pwrdublin](https://ryanoneill416.github.io/pp1-pwrdublin/)).
+* Select the `Settings` tab and find GitHub Pages option at the bottom of the page.
+* From branch select `main` and then `/(root)` as the directory.
+* Click `Save` and the website was deployed after refreshing the page and giving github a few moments to process said request.
+>  Your site is published at https://ryanoneill416.github.io/pp1-pwrdublin/

+To run locally:
+* Log in to GitHub and click on repository to download ([pp1-pwrdublin](https://ryanoneill416.github.io/pp1-pwrdublin/)).
+* Select `Code` and click Download the ZIP file.
+* After this is downloaded, the file can be extracted and ran in your chosen local environment :)

 [Back to Table of contents](#table-of-contents)
 ___